devslopes/lord-of-the-forms-ts/readme.md

 - [ ] When you store a phone number in state it should NOT have all the `-` characters in what you are storing
 - [ ] Display a phone number with the format `NN-NN-NN-N`
-- [ ] build a `formatPhoneNumber` function in `transformations.ts` that takes in a number like "1234567" and returns "12-34-56-7"
   - use this function in your `ProfileInformation` component to render the correct thing to the screen

 Phone Input

 - [ ] Create a `FunctionalPhoneInput` component to clean up code
 - [ ] Create a `ClassPhoneInput` component to clean up code
-- [ ] the telephone input should work EXACTLY like on the example site
+- [ ] The telephone input should work EXACTLY like on the example site
-- [ ] typing in the max characters on one input should move to the next input
+- [ ] Typing in the max characters on one input should move to the next input
-- [ ] deleting should go to the previous input as necessary
+- [ ] Deleting should go to the previous input as necessary
-- [ ] inputs should be tracked with a state that looks like this ["", "", "", ""]
+- [ ] Inputs should be tracked with a state that looks like this ["", "", "", ""]
 - [ ] A User cannot type any non-numeric characters into a telephone input

 City Information